LGBTQ history in Louisiana

-The history of LGBT residents in Louisiana, has become increasingly visible recently with the successes of the LGBT rights movement.
-In spite of the strong development of early LGBT villages in the state, pro-LGBT activists in Louisiana have campaigned against nearly 170 years of especially harsh prosecutions and punishments toward gays, lesbians, bisexuals, and transgender people.
+LGBTQ+ history in Louisiana has been shaped by a long history of legal and social intolerance, which began to give way to greater acceptance and visibility following the LGBTQ+ rights movement.
+Same-sex sexual acts were illegal in Louisiana from 1805 until 2003, when the U.S Supreme Court's ruling in Lawrence v.
+Texas struck down state sodomy laws nationwide.
+During this period, there was broad societal understanding that such acts, if they occurred were to remain "apolitical and private".
+Louisiana has traditionally been a heavily Catholic state, though Evangelical Christianity is more common today, and the state has historically been considered politically conservative, with few exceptions.
+These factors have been cited as contributing to a broader history of anti-LGBTQ+ sentiment in the state.
+Early LGBTQ+ villages nonetheless developed in Louisiana, though they were concentrated around more urban areas such as New Orleans.

 1940–1970

 In 1949, the Fat Monday Luncheon, a private event for local gay men, was first held in New Orleans.
 The Krewe of Yuga was the first gay Carnival club in 1958, followed by the Krewe of Petronius in 1961.
 The Krewe of Yuga disbanded after a police raid on their fifth ball in 1962, but the Krewe of Petronius continued to hold balls.
 Other krewes formed despite the oppressive atmosphere, such as the Krewes of Amon-Ra, Ganymede, Armeinius, Apollo, Ishtar (the first lesbian krewe), and Olympus.
 After the closure of a bar at the Lafitte Blacksmith Shop on Bourbon Street, gay patrons moved to a bar around the corner, known as the Cafe Lafitte in Exile, and turned the bar into the oldest gay bar in New Orleans.
 In 1958, a gay tour guide from Mexico City, Fernando Rios, was killed after leaving the Cafe Lafitte with John Farrell, a student at Tulane University who had intended to rob a gay man that night.
 In 1967, District Attorney Jim Garrison arrested Clay Shaw, a local openly homosexual businessman, and charged Shaw with conspiring to assassinate John F. Kennedy.
 The trial eventually acquitted Shaw.